pmunts/muntsos/README.txt

 -   13 September 2026 -- Upgraded Crosstool-NG to 1.29.0, which features
     GCC 16.2.0 and built new GCC 16.2.0 cross-toolchains.
 Bumped TOOLCHAIN_REV from 11 to 12.
-Upgraded a lot of library components: ncurses to 6.6, openssl to 3.6.4, curl to 8.22.0, libpcap to 1.10.7, libmnl, nng to 1.12.3, libffi to 3.8.0, xz to 5.8.4, and libcap-ng to 0.9.6.
+Upgraded some library components: ncurses to 6.6, openssl to 3.6.4, curl to 8.22.0, libpcap to 1.10.7, libmnl, nng to 1.12.3, libffi to 3.8.0, xz to 5.8.4, and libcap-ng to 0.9.6.
 Upgraded the Python3 Runtime to 3.14.7.
 Upgraded Raspberry Pi kernels to 6.18.51.
+Imported latest boot files from Raspberry Pi OS.
+Rebuilt almost everything (libraries, extensions, kernels, and Thin Servers) to pick up these improvements.

 Quick Setup Instructions for the Impatient